About

 6. Once the dough has come together, shape it into a circle on a baking sheet and make slices into the dough.

 7. Bake the pre-sliced dough for about 15 minutes before removing from the oven to completely slice and separate the scones, then bake for an additional 3-5 minutes.
-It’s not entirely 100% necessary, but I always do this so each scone gets a crisper edge!
-And it’s harder to separate the wet dough out completely.
+This gives you a better edge.
+You can also separate the triangles and place separately on the baking sheet, bake for a total of about 20 minutes.

 Glaze Options